Industrial Technology and Management

 - Understand how to employ various technologies to achieve efficient operations

-- Understand the importance of ethical and sustainable industrial operations
+- Identify and implement sustainable industrial operations

 - Understand the dynamics of the global industrial landscape